 Please note: All itineraries are given for your guidance only and it may be altered on the ground and in accordance with the prevailing conditions by the organising team.

 There are over 40 horses at the ranch, mainly Quarter Horse type with some mules and draft crosses.
 The ranch accommodates all levels of riding and have horses appropriate to all levels of experience.
-The saddles and riding style is western - you are given pointers if not familiar with the style and most English riders find it easy to adapt to.
+The saddles and riding style is western and riders are given pointers if not familiar with the style.
+Most English riders find it easy to adapt to.
 Learning to ride is also a lot easier in western style!

-Two rides are offered per day, except Sundays when the horses get the afternoon off.
-New guests will take a slow walking ride first, and then can move onto more advanced rides with trotting and loping if you demonstrate you can safely control your horse.
+Two rides are offered per day (except Sundays when the horses get the afternoon off).
+New guests will take a slow walking ride first, and then can move onto more advanced rides with trotting and loping if they demonstrate they can safely control your horse.

-Ride in mountain terrain, lope across wide open fields and traverse the Judith River all from the back of your trusty steed.
-You might ride back and forth across the River, to the local Elk Preserve or up to Porcupine Ridge for a breakfast cookout.
-With our neighboring 2.8 million acres of the Helena Lewis and Clark National Forest, there's endless trails to explore under the Big Sky.
+Ride in mountain terrain, lope across wide open fields and traverse the Judith River all from the back of a trusty steed.
+Ride back and forth across the River to the local Elk Preserve, or up to Porcupine Ridge for a breakfast cookout.
+The neighbouring 2.8 million acres of the Helena Lewis and Clark National Forest provides endless trails to explore under the Big Sky.

 Riding lessons are not included ($30/pp for a one hour group lesson).